 John B. Willett

-John B. Willett is Professor of Education, Emeritus at the Harvard Graduate School of Education, where he also served as the academic dean and then acting dean.
-Dr. Willett is an expert in statistical methods for analyzing the timing and occurrence of events; methods for modeling change, learning, and development; longitudinal research design; and methods for making causal inferences from quantitative data.
-The influential book by Willett and his colleague Judy Singer, titled Applied Longitudinal Data Analysis: Modeling Change and Event Occurrence, is an integrated presentation of statistical methods for the analysis of longitudinal data.
-His most recent book, with his colleague Richard J. Murnane, titled Methods Matter: Improving Causal Inference in Educational and Social Science Research, seeks to bring innovative methods for making causal inferences into greater prominence in social research.
-He holds a Ph.D. in applied statistics from Stanford University.
+John B. Willett is professor of education emeritus at the Harvard Graduate School of Education, where he also served as the academic dean and then acting dean.
+Willett is an expert in statistical methods for analyzing the timing and occurrence of events; methods for modeling change, learning, and development; longitudinal research design; and methods for making causal inferences from quantitative data.
+Willett and his colleague Judy Singer co-authored Applied Longitudinal Data Analysis: Modeling Change and Event Occurrence, an integrated presentation of statistical methods for the analysis of longitudinal data.
+His most recent book, with his colleague Richard J. Murnane, Methods Matter: Improving Causal Inference in Educational and Social Science Research, seeks to bring innovative methods for making causal inferences into greater prominence in social research.
+He received his PhD in applied statistics from Stanford University.